minxyz/infamily.github.io/index.md

 Join the Infinity Family to express your support.

 Send e-mail to [ideas@infinity.family](mailto:ideas@infinity.family).
-Mention what username you'd like.
+Mention your organization name.

 ---
 View more at [FAQ](/faq).